 FAQs

-What is partition scheme?
+What is a SQL partition scheme?

 A partition scheme is a logical structure that defines how a table is divided into distinct partitions.
 It specifies the criteria based on which the data will be distributed among the partitions.
 In SQL, a partition scheme is created using the PARTITION BY clause.